JillianWang408/CEBRA-emotion-decoding/README.md

 - `models/`: saved .pt model files
 - `data/`: ECoG and label files (.mat)
 - `notebooks/`: optional Colab/Jupyter files
+- `attibution_outputs/`: output images from running the attribution.py module

 ## How to run .py files under src
 Copy these command line into terminal when you open each file